bazurbat/jagen/doc/Source.md

 jagen source <command> [PACKAGES...]
 ```

-The optional `PACKAGES` argument should be a list of SCM packages defined in the current
+An optional `PACKAGES` argument should be a list of SCM packages defined in the current
 environment.
 If nothing is specified then the command will be applied to all SCM packages.

 Command | Description